-Back then, before I was sufficiently woke to the environmental movement, I was baffled by this story.
-I had climbed up into that tower many times, after first climbing the mountain with my family (in fact, Pharaoh was the first mountain I ever climbed).
+Back then, before I was sufficiently aware of the environmental movement, I was baffled by this story.
+I had climbed up into that tower many times after first climbing the mountain with my family (in fact, Pharaoh was the first mountain I ever climbed).
 Why would anyone want to make that creaky old metal structure even less safe?
 For that matter, why close the road into Crane Pond, which was the trailhead for Pharaoh Mountain?

-By that time, Earth First had a reputation as being “violent” extremists and "ecoterrorists," though, as with antifa in the modern era, they didn't actually kill people or even try to.
+By that time, Earth First had a reputation as being “violent” extremists and "ecoterrorists," though, as with antifa in the modern era, they did not actually kill people or intentionally cause harm to people.
 They were infamous for “monkeywrenching,” a form of direct action that involves strategic and purposeful sabotage and property destruction, often aimed at loggers and developers in an attempt to shut down their operations in a particular area.
-Monkeywrenchers would pound spikes into trees in an effort to destroy saw blades at lumber mills.
-They engaged in the tree sitting, a practice wherein one person would occupy a tree in protest of lumbering practices in the area.
+Monkeywrenchers would pound spikes into trees to destroy saw blades at lumber mills.
+They engaged in tree-sitting, a practice that involved one person occupying a tree to protest lumbering activity in the area.
 They have sometimes damaged construction equipment and sabotaged construction sites.
-If you consider a bulldozer to be on par with a living, breathing human being, then yes, they have ended the lives of a few of them.
+If you consider a bulldozer to be on par with a living, breathing human being, then yes, they have done some violence.

-From my perspective at the time, there was something deeply subversive about this kind of sabotage.
-I had been raised in New Jersey in a relatively conservative and law abiding Catholic family.
+When I was a young man, I thought there was something deeply subversive about this kind of sabotage.
+I had been raised in New Jersey in a relatively conservative and law-abiding Catholic family.
 Consequently, I had learned early that destroying property is wrong.
 Rioters, looters, vandals, and lowlifes destroy property—people without good morals to begin with.
-Real protest was about the sit-ins, marches, and large-scale nonviolent action, like the civil rights protests of the 1950s and 1960s.
+Real protest was about sit-ins, marches, and large-scale nonviolent action like the civil rights protests of the 1950s and 1960s.
 Destroying property could never be justified, even as a protest.

 The net effect of this pro-property ideology, I now realize, was to completely negate the morality of anyone who destroys property, despite their goals or intentions.
-It took me some time to overcome this bias for protecting individual and corporate property rights at all costs—decades actually—but I believe I have finally put it rest completely.
+It took me some time to overcome this bias for protecting individual and corporate property rights at all costs—decades actually—but I believe I have finally put it to rest.

-I also learned about acid rain, which is essentially wet or dry fallout from coal-powered energy plants, with contributions from automobile exhaust mixed in.
-Clouds of what is essentially smog drift eastward from the Midwest and blanket huge portions of the Adirondack forest and waterways, killing fish and poisoning both the soil in the water.
+I also learned about acid rain, which is wet or dry fallout from coal-powered energy plants, with contributions from automobile exhaust mixed in.
+Clouds of what is essentially smog drift eastward from the industrial centers in the Midwest and blanket huge portions of the Adirondack forest and waterways, killing fish and poisoning both the soil in the water.
 Mercury enters the food chain.
-Fish cannot spawn and fish eggs to not hatch properly.
+Fish cannot spawn and fish eggs do not hatch properly.
 The environmental effects are devastating.

 Reclamation has been done since the 1950s using a chemical called rotenone that is ruthlessly efficient at killing gilled species of all kinds.
 And I mean every fish.
 After the poison is introduced, the fish die, most of them sinking to the bottom of the pond or lake.
-Some float to the surface, however, attracting flocks of birds that scoop up or grab the dead fish.
+Some float to the surface, however, attracting flocks of birds.
 The stink of rotting fish is terrible.
-Then, the following spring, after the water has been effectively sterilized and the poison dissipated, the new species are "stocked" to replace the old.
+Then, the following spring, after the water has been effectively sterilized and the poison dissipated, the new species are introduced to replace the old.